cockroachdb/docs/src/current/v24.1/cutover-replication.md

     SET CLUSTER SETTING server.controller.default_target_cluster='{cluster_a}';
     ~~~

 At this point, **Cluster A** is once again the primary and **Cluster B** is once again the standby.
 The clusters are entirely independent.
 To direct application traffic to the primary (**Cluster A**), you will need to use your own network load balancers, DNS servers, or other network configuration to direct application traffic to **Cluster A**.
+To manage replicated jobs on the promoted standby, refer to [Job management](#job-management).

 To enable physical cluster replication again, from the primary to the standby (or a completely different cluster), refer to [Set Up Physical Cluster Replication]({% link {{ page.version.version }}/set-up-physical-cluster-replication.md %}).

 ## See also